ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud terraform workspace new`
 {: #schematics-workspace-new}

-Create an {{site.data.keyword.cloud_notm}} Schematics workspace that points to your Terraform template in GitHub.
+Create an {{site.data.keyword.bplong_notm}} workspace that points to your Terraform template in GitHub.
 {: shortdesc}

 To create a workspace, you must specify your workspace settings in a JSON file.
 Make sure that the JSON file follows the structure as outlined in this command.